Botswana ~ Limpopo Valley, Horizon Horseback Mashatu

 7 night mobile safaris in south east Botswana, using comfortable tented camps, available year round.
 For confident, intermediate riders and above.

-Limpopo Horse Safaris operate in south eastern Botswana's Mashatu Game Reserve, part of the Tuli block which borders South Africa and the great Limpopo River.
-Known as the 'Land of Giants' for its large population of elephant as well as giraffe, eland, lion, ostrich, the huge Kori Bustard and massive Baobab tree, the varied terrain of the Tuli ranges from belts of thick thorn scrub and tall mashatu and fever trees that line the Limpopo, to vast semi-arid plains with striking rocky 'kopjes' and sandstone outcrops jutting into the horizon.
-Cecil Rhodes carved his name on one of Mashatu's large Baobab trees and as well as game, there are sites of historic interest to bring alive those pioneering days.
+Horizon Horseback operate these exciting game viewing safaris in Botswana's Mashatu Game Reserve, part of the Tuli block which borders South Africa and the great Limpopo River.
+Known as the 'Land of Giants' for its large population of elephant as well as giraffe, eland, lion, ostrich, the huge Kori Bustard and massive Baobab tree, the terrain of the Tuli is varied.
+It ranges from belts of thick thorn scrub and tall mashatu and fever trees that line the Limpopo, to vast semi-arid plains with striking rocky 'kopjes' and sandstone outcrops jutting into the horizon.
+Cecil Rhodes carved his name on one of Mashatu's large Baobab trees and as well as game, the area's historic interest brings alive those pioneering days.

 Riding: 4-7 hours a day.

 Pace: moderate, with good chances for long canters.

 Group size: camps sleep up to 10, riding groups 8 maximum.